Soviet Long Range Aviation: Long-Range Aviation of the Air Forces (1946–1991)

 The 1st, 2nd, and 3rd Air Armies had established a reputation during the Second World War, for their work of direct tactical support to the Red Army ground forces.
 Therefore on 15 February 1949, the 1st Air Army DA was redesignated the 50th Air Army; the 2nd Air Army DA as the 43rd Air Army; and the 3rd Air Army DA in the Far East the 65th Air Army.

-As the 1940s closed and the Cold War dawned, the Soviet Union scrambled to develop an instrument of deterrence against the United States.
+As the 1940s closed and the Cold War dawned, the Soviet Union scrambled to develop an instrument that could strike the United States.
 The only substantial aircraft that it was equipped with was the Tupolev Tu-4 (ASCC "Bull"), an exact copy of the Boeing B-29 Superfortress.
 This was fielded in 1949, and brought the first threat of attack to the United States, as missile technology at this time was still a decade away.
 However, the Tu-4 was incapable of returning to the Soviet Union, and the Soviet aircraft industry worked to develop an aircraft capable of round-trip operation.